Best Fruit Juice for High Blood Pressure

 I remember the first time I ordered a glass of freshly squeezed orange juice.
 Growing up on orange juice purchased in containers, drinking freshly squeezed for the first time felt like I hit the orange juice lottery.
 To this day, I skip the juice unless it’s freshly squeezed.

-The nutrients in fresh oranges include vitamin C, calcium, potassium and fiber 14, all beneficial for helping with high blood pressure.
-Orange juice is a rich source of dietary flavonoids which reduce the risk of cardiovascular events, including blood pressure 15.
+The nutrients in fresh oranges include vitamin C, calcium, potassium and fiber10, all beneficial for helping with high blood pressure.
+Orange juice is a rich source of dietary flavonoids which reduce the risk of cardiovascular events, including blood pressure ((National Center for Biotechnology Information: Effects of Citrus sinensis juice on blood pressure)).
 One cup of oranges contains the following nutrients:

 • Vitamin C – 201% DV